vanyasem/VK-Scraper/README.md

 Futurelog
 ---------
+- Add unit-tests
 - Scrape by hashtag
 - Scrape by location
 - ~~Scrape stories~~ Stories API is private.
-The only way to get them would be to parse vk.com.
+I managed to parse only the last published story
 - Save metadata to a file (likes, comments, etc)
 - Sort photos by their albums